xapian/xapian-docsprint/overview.rst

 .. _in PHP: http://xapian.org/docs/examples/php.tgz
 .. _in C++: http://xapian.org/docs/examples/c++.tgz

+Note that the above links don't yet work.
+For now, you'll want to grab the `documentation source from github`_ which contains all the examples.

+.. _documentation source from github: https://github.com/jaylett/xapian-docsprint

 The first dataset is the first 100 objects taken from `museum catalogue data released by the Science Museum
 <http://api.sciencemuseum.org.uk/documentation/collections/>`_, and